trotto/go-links/README.md

 use an interactive console, and more.

 ## Deploying your own Trotto instance

-_**Authentication**: At the moment, the open-source app solely supports authentication using a Google account, but we plan to add support for additional identity providers as requested.
-So if you need support for another provider, submit a GitHub issue, and we'll help you out!_

 You can deploy your own instance to [Google App Engine](https://cloud.google.com/appengine/) in around 15 minutes.
 If you have any trouble, contact us through any of the channels mentioned above,